mat0606/calm201bootcamp/calm_api/calm_api.rst

 Create a Blueprint in Calm
 ++++++++++++++++++++++++++

-Blueprint is like an architect blueprint which design every facet from the piller to the façade of the building.
+Blueprint is like an architect blueprint which design every facet from the pillar to the facade of the building.
 The automation designer design every aspects of the automation from the provisioning of the VM to installation of packages.

 #.
 Click on |blueprint-icon|.
 Click on **Create Blueprint**.